The Different Types of Fabric Weaves

 Jaquard

 A characteristic of Jacquard fabric is its raised pattern that is woven rather than printed onto the fabric.
 Florals, geometrics, and damasks are popular jacquard patterns.
-The drape-ability of the textured fabric is varied but usually tends to be on the stiffer side, but it tends to be more durable, depending on the fibres used.
+The drape-ability of the textured fabric is varied but usually tends to be on the stiffer side, but it tends to be more durable, depending on the fibers used.